ALASdoo/wedoqa_com/content/home/experience.md

 +++

+Our company offers various services: QA lead, Quality Assurance, Project Management, and Project Management Consulting.
+We are flexible with using any standard or custom methodology, depending on the type of the project - like Agile, Scrumm, and Traditional.
+We will ensure to maximize the use of resources and time.
+Our core principles are versatility, reliability, and privacy of customer data.
-Our services include working with different methodologies like Agile, Scrumm, Traditional.
-We adapt to any standard or custom methodology used at the partner's end.
-We offer QA lead, Project management, QA and PM Consulting.
-We are familiar with following issue tracking systems: Jira, Trac, Team Foundation Server, Asana, Basecamp, Unfuddle, Assembla, Bugzilla, Mantis, Lighthouse, ActiveColab, Fogbugz...
-We can use any other issue tracker/task manager out there.
+Our team is adaptable to the needs of the clients, thus, to any issue tracking system.
+Some of the task managers we expertise in are Jira, Trac, Team Foundation Server, Asana, Basecamp, Unfuddle, Assembla, Bugzilla, Mantis, Lighthouse, ActiveColab, Fogbugz, etc.